StevenTammen/bibledocs.org/content/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/introduction-the-essence-of-god/_index.md

 ## Timestamps {#timestamps}

-0:00 - Intro and outline
+{{% timestamp videoId="otO3Nt6Xu9I" time="0" display="0:00" %}} - Intro and outline
-01:06 - The essence of God is being.
-He is the Great I AM 11:43 - The resplendence of God: light and glory &emsp;13:24 - Q: 1 Timothy 6:16 talks about God's unapproachable light.
+{{% timestamp videoId="otO3Nt6Xu9I" time="66" display="01:06" %}} - The essence of God is being.
+He is the Great I AM
+{{% timestamp videoId="otO3Nt6Xu9I" time="703" display="11:43" %}} - The resplendence of God: light and glory
+&emsp;{{% timestamp videoId="otO3Nt6Xu9I" time="804" display="13:24" %}} - Q: 1 Timothy 6:16 talks about God's unapproachable light.
 It also says God alone possess immortality.
 What does that latter statement mean?
-&emsp;25:01 - Q: We say God dwells in this unapproachable light that no one has seen nor ever can see.
+&emsp;{{% timestamp videoId="otO3Nt6Xu9I" time="1501" display="25:01" %}} - Q: We say God dwells in this unapproachable light that no one has seen nor ever can see.
 What then of cases in scripture where people seem to have "seen God?"
-&emsp;35:52 - Comment: God's glory as it relates to "every knee will bow, and every tongue confess" 49:16 - Essence, nature, character... ???
+&emsp;{{% timestamp videoId="otO3Nt6Xu9I" time="2152" display="35:52" %}} - Comment: God's glory as it relates to "every knee will bow, and every tongue confess"
+{{% timestamp videoId="otO3Nt6Xu9I" time="2956" display="49:16" %}} - Essence, nature, character... ???
-59:09 - Summary and outro
+{{% timestamp videoId="otO3Nt6Xu9I" time="3549" display="59:09" %}} - Summary and outro

 {{% content %}}